chic-yukim/panda3d/README.md

 [nix-link]: https://travis-ci.org/bluekyu/panda3d "Travis build link"

 **Note**: These builds are default builds, not everything.
 So, some files may be omitted.
-- Windows Debug: Optimize option is 1 and 'assimp' library is omitted.
+- Windows Debug: Optimize option is 1 and 'assimp' and 'OpenEXR' library is omitted.
 - Windows Release: Optimize option is 4.